 It is possible that the probation could be revoked, meaning that you'll have to spend your original sentence in prison.

 Breaking the terms of your probation is never a good idea.
-You are essentially committing another crime without fulfilling the terms of your previous crime.
+You are committing another crime without fulfilling the terms of your previous crime.
 This can lead to severe penalties such as fines and jail time.